EVRGR/api/index.md

 # Evergreen API

 This is the description for the REST interface between an application (mobile or web) and the server.
-Each site can
+Each site can act as a 'device' and have an Evergreen wallet for each of it's users.
+It can also allow Evergreen users to withdraw from the account to the wallet.
+This is an easy way of implementing an internal fee-free marketplace.

 ### All API calls start with